 Members of the junior class receive their class rings in a special ceremony where the rings are blessed; the ceremony is held in the fall in Notre Dame Chapel.
 Students may order their Class rings for this occasion or they may use other rings they already own.

 As sophomores begin to declare their majors and move into a new phase of their academic career, Trinity celebrates by issuing each Sophomore a gold “TC” pin.
 The Sophomore Pin ceremony is held in January.

-During the first semester, first year students are welcomed into the Trinity community in a special ceremony in Notre Dame Chapel in the fall, during which they receive the Trinity Medal and they sign the Honor Book.
+During Orientation, first year students are welcomed into the Trinity community in a special ceremony in the Trinity Center for Women and Girls in Sports, during which they receive the Trinity Medal and they sign the Honor Book.

 Just before final examination period, a holiday dinner and Well Sing are held for the Trinity community.
 Seniors lead the Well Sing.

 In honor of the courageous founders of Trinity, the entire Trinity community participates in Founders’ Day, a celebratory day in the spring.